 - Then She Fell – I’m a huge fan of interactive plays and this one just takes it up to another level.
 Absolutely loved this intimate experience.
 Plus you get to go to Brooklyn!
-(Yes I did check out Sleep No More too but I prefer this one much better)
+(Yes I did check out Sleep No More too, and while that was a great experience, I prefer this one much more)

 - The Metropolitan Museum of Art, aka “The Met” – Loved everything about this museum, especially the Sackler Wing.
 Beautiful space.

 - Get the 7-day unlimited Metro pass – It costs $32, which isn’t all that cheap.
 But each subway ride in NYC costs $2.75 so you just need to ride the subway 11 times to make it worth it – that’s less than twice a day and trust me, you’ll DEFINITELY ride the subway more than that.
 You can buy the MetroCard from the vending machine at any subway station.

 - Download CityMapper – the subway will sometimes have a diversion, outage or just simply not running on certain days.
 It helps to have city mapper.

 - Wear comfortable shoes because you’ll be walking a lot – I averaged 22,000 steps a day when I was in NYC.
 If it sounds like a lot, that’s because it IS!
 So by comfortable shoes, I don’t mean flats or any sneakers, I mean REAL comfortable shoes made for walking.
 I stupidly wore my Superga shoes thinking I’ll be okay, but by day 3 my feet were so swollen I had to buy emergency walking shoes.